RavKookTorah.org

 The Rainbow

 The rainbow is a symbol of weakness.
-Physical weakness, that the cloud no longer conceals it.
-And also spiritual weakness, that only a Divine promise prevents destruction of the world as punishment for its sins.
-The Sages taught in Ketubot 77b that rare were the generations that merited tzaddikim so holy that no rainbow could be seen in their days.
+Physical weakness, since the clouds no longer conceal it.
+And also spiritual weakness, in that only a Divine promise prevents the world’s destruction as punishment for its sins.
+The Sages taught in Ketubot 77b that rare were the generations that merited tzaddikim so pure that no rainbow appeared in their days.1

-The Flood restored balance to the world in two ways.
-In addition to weakening the material universe, the aftermath of the Flood resulted in a bolstering of the spiritual and moral side, through the Noahide Code.
-The Flood annulled all previous obligations, and initiated a new era of repairing the world via the seven mitzvot of Bnei-Noah.
+The Flood and its aftermath restored the world’s fundamental balance.
+In addition to weakening the material universe, God bolstered humanity’s spiritual side with the Noahide Code of basic morality.
+The Flood annulled all previous obligations, and initiated a new era of repairing the world via the Seven Mitzvot of Bnei-Noah.

 A Better Path to Realign the Universe